StarRocks/starrocks/docs/en/loading/StreamLoad.md

 :::note

 Since v2.5.7, StarRocks can set the number of(BUCKETS) automatically when you create a table or add a partition.
 You no longer need to manually set the number of buckets.
-For detailed information, see [determine the number of buckets](../table_design/Data_distribution.md#determine-the-number-of-buckets).
+For detailed information, see [Determine the number of buckets](../table_design/Data_distribution.md#determine-the-number-of-buckets).

 :::